Skip to main content

 See a full example of a Docker configuration with generative-palm

-Here is a full example of a Docker configuration, which uses the generative-palm module in combination with text2vec-palm, and provides the API key:
+Here is a full example of a Docker configuration that uses the generative-palm module in combination with text2vec-palm.
+The configuration also provides the API key:

 ---